-While presenting on the role of the husband in our recent Marriage Enrichment course it dawned on me how much abuse Christ had to endure on the cross.
-He endured insults, slander, false accusation and massive verbal and physical abuse.
-Think about how much he had to forgive while enduring this massive abuse and then think about who he was!
-The man above all men, the only true God, the father above all fathers, the husband above all husbands.
-Well, God tells us, “Husbands, love your wives, just as Christ loved the church and gave himself up for her.”
+While presenting on the role of the husband in our recent Marriage Enrichment course, it dawned on me how much abuse Christ had to endure on the cross.
+He endured insults, slander and massive verbal and physical abuse.
+Think about how much he had to forgive while enduring this extensive abuse – and then think about Who He was!
+The Man above all men, the only true God, the Father above all fathers, the Husband above all husbands.
+Well, God tells us, ‘Husbands, love your wives, just as Christ loved the church and gave himself up for her.’
 (Eph 5:25)

-Sorry guys I think we have to up our game.
-If Christ tells us to love our enemies (Matt 5:44) how much more should we not only put up with our wives verbal assault etc. but love them in it and through it to bring them to the wholeness that God intends for them to have.
+Sorry guys, but I think we have to up our game.
+If Christ tells us to love our enemies (Matt 5:44), how much more should we not only put up with our wives verbal assault etc. but love them in it and through it, in order to bring them to the wholeness that God has for them.
 They are our covenant partners.
-In a covenant we don’t only give 50 percent but are supposed to give 100 percent.
+In a covenant, we don’t only give 50 percent – we are supposed to give 100 percent.

-I dare to say that when we have said “enough is enough!” it is by no means enough when compared to Christ’s ‘enough’.
-He never reaches His ‘enough’, he even let His bride kill Him because of her sinfulness.
+I dare to say that when we have said, ‘Enough is enough!’, it is by no means enough when compared to Christ’s ‘enough’.
+Jesus never reaches His ‘enough’.
+He even let His bride kill Him because of her sinfulness.

-So we are challenged to massively re-adjust our heart muscles of love, re-align our attitudes and increase our forgiveness and patience.
-We are challenged to keep on keeping on and loving our wives to the wholeness God has intended for them to reach.
-This is what Christ did when he was hanging on the cross for our restoration and our wholeness.
+So we are challenged to readjust our heart muscles of love, realign our attitudes, and increase our forgiveness and patience.
+We are challenged to keep on keeping on in loving our wives into their godly wholeness.
+This is what Christ did when He was hanging on the cross for our restoration and our wholeness.
 (Eph 5:26-27)

-In Ephesians 5:26 it says that Christ “cleansed her by the washing of water with the word”.
-For us men, the largest part of this washing is living the word spoken of in 1 Cor 13 and Gal 5:22.
-This would far better wash our wives than only teaching her the word of God.
+In Ephesians 5:26 it says that Christ ‘cleansed her by the washing of water with the word’.
+For us men, the largest part of this washing is living out the words in 1 Cor 13 and Gal 5:22.
+This would wash our wives far better than only teaching her the word of God.
 I dare say that we say too much and do too little.
-Sorry, but I do stand with you in missing the mark in this sometimes.
-So we’re in this together; one brother helping another brother.
+Sorry, but please know that I do stand with you in missing the mark in this sometimes.
+So we’re in this together – one brother helping another brother.

-A already mentioned the human impossibility of what God expects of us husbands.
-How are we to do this human impossibility; loving and turning the other cheek and forgiving as Christ forgives?
-The part in Ephesians 5 where it speaks of wives and husbands is preceded by verses discussing our ability to live by the Spirit’s power (Eph 5:15-20).
+I mentioned the human impossibility of what God expects of us husbands.
+So how are we to do this human impossibility of loving and turning the other cheek and forgiving as Christ forgives?
+The part in Ephesians 5 where it speaks of wives and husbands is preceded by the verses discussing our ability to live by the Spirit’s power.
+(Eph 5:15-20)

 Paul gave us the answer in the how to do the impossible before He challenges us as husbands and wives to be the humanly impossible.
-The measure to which we draw near to Jesus in a loving relationship as our saviour and older brother and Lord and master is the measure to which the impossibilities of being a really Christ-like husband becomes more probable and possible.
+The measure to which we draw near to Jesus, in a loving relationship with our Saviour, older Brother, Lord and Master, is the measure to which the impossibilities of being a really Christ-like husband becomes more probable and possible.

-When I draw near to Christ in this way, suddenly my heart starts to soften; suddenly I see, more clearly, my selfishness and self- justification.
+When I spend time with Christ in this way, suddenly my heart starts to soften.
+Suddenly I see my selfishness and self- justification.
 Suddenly I am convicted of my stubbornness and see more clearly my role as leader of my family.
-When I rub shoulders with the Lord of Lords and King of Kings I become more like Him.
+When I rub shoulders with the Lord of Lords and King of Kings, I become more like Him.